In this post we’ll be performing a walk-through of the installation of lnd,

 configuration.
 The

-setup provides automatic configuration for two distinct modes.
+docker setup provides automatic configuration for two distinct modes.

 The first is a local lnd